 A beautiful home with wonderful indoor spaces is a great thing, but most of us dream of some options for outside as well.
 Most people in Stafford choose to build a deck to create an area for outdoor recreation and entertainment, as well as to enhance the beauty of the home.
 As you plan your project with Fletcher Construction, the first decision you'll probably have to make it the material.
 The great thing about us is that we can use whatever material works best for you, but that still leaves you with a decision to make.
 Here are some things to think about as you make your choice between wood and composite decking.

 The Advantages of Choosing Wood

 Wood has been used in construction for thousands of years, making it a good choice for any project.
-Here are some reasons why you might want to go with a wood deck.
+Here are some reasons why you might choose wood.

 Staying in Style

 The wood we use in a project today looks exactly like the wood used hundreds of years ago.
 The natural beauty of wood grain will never go out of style.
 Instead, it dictates the look of things around it.
 For an ageless look on any project, wood will always fit the bill.

 Unfinished wood is an easy color match on any project.
 It is easy to stain or paint to match siding, brick, or other wood elements on the home.
 That versatility comes in very handy when you're adding on to an existing home, or if you have chosen to repaint the exterior.
 Wood is also very predictable with stain and paint, making it easy to make those matches.